Top 8 Takeaways from HubSpot Inbound 2018

 Ryan Deiss from Digital Marketers had one of the best quotes of Inbound 2018 when he said, “Bots are for filtering, not for closing.”
 His take on using bots and other digital channels to communicate with potential customers is refreshing – there is no B2B or B2C, only Human to Human (H2H).
 We agree with his recommendation that bots are for collecting just enough info from a human to get them connected with the right human in your company to help solve their problem.
 Any company that operates as if any bot is for closing business will continue to be frustrated and let down.

-HubSpot Inbound 2018 Takeaway #4: HubSpot Workflows based on Deal Properties
+HubSpot Inbound 2018 Takeaway #4: HubSpot Workflows Based on Deal Properties

 We’ve been pushing for workflows based on deal properties for over a year, and this year Hubspot has delivered, rolling out Deal Properties.
-Especially with internal or operational communications, it’s vital to have alert workflows based on things like deal stages, deal amounts, and deal close date.
+Especially with internal or operational communications, it’s vital to have alert workflows based on things like deal stages, deal amounts, and deal close dates.
 It’s nice to finally have this kind of flexibility.
 Bravo, HubSpot.

 HubSpot Inbound 2018 Takeaway #5: Video Strategies In 2018

 It’s not a secret video is now the king of content.
 The secret has been just how to tackle video content for each business.
 During the session “7 Video Tactics That Enables Sales to Win More Deals”, Inbound evangelist George Thomas said the key is creating “one to one videos, not one to many videos.”
-And there never been an easier way to make personalized videos.
+And there has never been an easier way to make personalized videos.
 We are fans of platforms like Screencast-o-Matic and our sales team uses them to email conversational and personalized videos to potential clients.

 George suggested, and we agree that explainer videos, episodic videos, and quick tips or tricks are good places to start.

 Other George Thomas gems include, “It’s not what video can do for you, it’s what can you do with video”.
-And a video is still perceived to be hard and expensive to produce,but with platforms making it easy to produce, it’s easier than ever to start “wowing” your clients today.
+And a video is still perceived to be hard and expensive to produce, but with platforms making it easy to produce, it’s easier than ever to start “wowing” your clients today.

 HubSpot Inbound 2018 Takeaway #6: SEO Split Testing is Hard

 In the session “How a Year of SEO Split Testing Changed How I Thought SEO Worked”, Dominic Woodman of Distilled confirmed SEO split testing is hard.
-Dominic spent the better part of a year attempting to make sense of how SEO changes affected conversions, sale, and revenue.
-His brilliant conclusion was – its hard, it takes time, the same changes for different businesses are not consistent, generally, your hypothesis will be wrong, it’s maddening at times, it will give you incredible insight, and it’s always worth it.
+Dominic spent the better part of a year attempting to make sense of how SEO changes affected conversions, sales, and revenue.
+His brilliant conclusion was – it’s hard, it takes time, the same changes for different businesses are not consistent, generally, your hypothesis will be wrong, it’s maddening at times, it will give you incredible insight, and it’s always worth it.

 HubSpot Inbound 2018 Takeaway #7: Website Conversion